Rugby-First World Cup in Asia opens to 'awesome atmosphere' | Devdiscourse

 Rugby fever swept through Japan on Friday as fans flocked to Tokyo Stadium for the start of the 2019 World Cup, ushering in the tournament to Asia for the first time with a lavish opening ceremony inspired by Japanese-style festivals and Kabuki dance.
 Japanese "taiko" drums set the beat as the names of the 20 participating countries were projected onto a likeness of Mt.
 Fuji.
 Huge cheers went up for defending champions New Zealand but the biggest, of course, was reserved for hosts Japan.

 Japan's Crown Prince Akishino declared the Sept.
 20-Nov.
 2 tournament officially open.
-The hosts are kicking off the tournament against Russia on Friday and supporters both local and from overseas turned out overwhelmingly in the red and white jerseys of Japan to root for the home side.
+The hosts kicked off the tournament with a 30-10 victory against Russia on Friday and supporters both local and from overseas turned out overwhelmingly in the red and white jerseys of Japan to root for the home side.

 Fans squeezed on to trains for the journey to the stadium on the western edge of the city, then drank beer, had their faces painted and sang songs as they walked from the station to the venue. ` "I couldn't sleep well and wake up early in the morning.
 I'm so excited," said Hiroshi Moriyama, who painted his upper body in the colors of the Japan uniform with the message "Welcome RWC 2019 Japan" on his back.